Diego Stocco

-Diego Stocco (born 1976) is an Italian sound designer and composer for movies, television and video games.
+Diego Stocco is an Italian sound designer and composer for movies, television and video games.
 He also constructs musical instruments and has used both a tree and a burning piano in his pieces.

-Stocco was born in Rovigo, Italy.

 Movies

 His most notable works in cinema are Takers, Sherlock Holmes, Crank and Into The Blue.

 TV

 Diego served as music sound designer for TV shows The Tudors, Moonlight and Sleeper Cell.

 Gaming

 He has done sound design and performed for video games such as Assassin's Creed, Far Cry Instincts and The Conduit.

 Virtual instruments

 He also designed and programmed sound for Korg Z1, Spectrasonics Atmosphere, Omnisphere and Trillian, Bob Moog Tribute Library.
 He has released some of his albums on Bandcamp.